kenamick/strider/README.md

 ## Story

 The year is 2415.
 You are _Strider_.
 A a member of the rebel forces of Atira and Taristol II.
 Your mission is to infiltrate the government science facility on the moon *Efriador V* and extract all the information available about the development of a new war unit called the *Spitflyer*.
-As soon as you collect your data you need to head to the extraction point at the top most level of the facility.
+You have successfully collected the data required and you now need to head to the extraction point at the top most level of the facility.
 A transport will be waiting for you to take you to safety.

 Good luck!